John Williams (VC): Early life

+Military career

+John was 5 ft 8 in tall.
+Born Fielding, he enlisted under the name of Williams in the Monmouthshire Militia in January 1877.
+More than three months later, he enlisted under regular terms of service in the British Army on 22 May 1877 at Monmouth.

 Williams was 21 years old, and a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army during the Anglo-Zulu War when the following deed took place for which he was awarded the VC.
-It is known neither why he chose to join the army, nor why he enlisted in a name other than his own.
-(It may possibly have been to avoid being traced after running away from home).

 On 22–23 January 1879 at Rorke's Drift, Natal, South Africa, Private Williams and two other men held a distant room of the hospital for more than an hour until they had no ammunition left, when the Zulus burst in and killed one of the men and two patients.
 Meanwhile, Private Williams had succeeded in knocking a hole in the partition and took the two remaining patients through into the next ward.
 He was there joined by Alfred Henry Hook, and working together (one holding the enemy at bayonet point while the other broke through three more partitions) they were able to bring eight patients into the inner line of defence.
 His citation read:

 Williams was presented with his VC in Gibraltar by Major-General Anderson, Governor of Gibraltar in 1880.

-Further information
+Later life

-Fielding later achieved the rank of Sergeant in the 3rd Volunteer Battalion, South Wales Borderers.
-In 1914, he volunteered for service and served on the SWB Depot staff at Brecon throughout World War I and served as a recruiting agent for them.
-He married Elizabeth Murphy in 1884 and they had 3 sons and 3 daughters; one son was killed while serving with 1/SWB during the Retreat from Mons in 1914.
+Fielding served with the battalion until 1883, after six years of service with the colours, when he returned to the UK from India aboard HMS Malabar and was transferred to the reserves.
+He extended his reserve service by four years, up to 1893.
+He was recorded in the 1891 census as living with his wife and five children at Llantarnam, and employed as a labourer.
+He later achieved the rank of Sergeant in the 3rd (Monmouthshire) Volunteer Battalion, South Wales Borderers, and had his portrait painted in 1895.
+In 1914, he re-enlisted for service and served on the SWB Depot staff at Brecon throughout World War I. He married Elizabeth Murphy in 1884 (deceased 1914) and they had three sons and three daughters.
+One son was killed while serving with the 1st Battalion SWB during the First Battle of the Aisne in 1914.

-He died from heart failure in Cwmbran on 24 November 1932.
+He died from heart failure in Cwmbran on 25 November 1932.
 The nursing home directly opposite his burial place in Llantarnam, Cwmbran, was later named in his honour, as was a local pub, the John Fielding, where a picture of him is displayed.